rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 **Authentication**

 Authentication implies granting access to your resources.
 It just simply means you need to prove that you can access the resources.
 Simplest example is a `login system`.
 At the top most level the form will just validate your access to the system without caring for who you are.
 In the context of a streaming application associated with Red5 pro, authentication is useful when all clients will have equal rights.
 Example: for an a/v chat if you assume that everyone can publish and everyone can subscribe and there is no admin then all you care about is authentication.

 You can authenticate your clients at your own application level using a remote database or api, or you can even authenticate them using Red5 pro server side code.

 **Authorization**

 Authorization implies granting role specific permissions.
 So your authentication can be augmented with authorization on server level.
 This means you want to have separate rights for seperate clients.

-In the context of a streaming application associated with Red5 pro, authorization is necessary to seperate publisher activity from subscriber activity.
-Or perhaps ensure that one of the multi-user chat participants is an admin.
+In the context of a streaming application associated with Red5 pro, authorization is necessary to seperate client behaviour based on the roles they play in the system.

-Since a lot of this (administration by role) is related to the server side behaviour, you might need to interface client code with some custom server side code.
+Since a lot of this (authorization by role) is related to the server side behaviour, you might need to interface client code with some custom server side code.

 For implementing security we provide the [Red5 pro simple auth plugin](https://red5pro.com/docs/server/authplugin.html) for the server, which can help you implement authentication or authorization very easily.
 All of this is provided `out of the box` with simple configuration and comprehencive instructions for client integrations.
 You can also extend the auth module to have your security system do more.